newrelic/newrelic-node-log-extensions/README.md

 To all contributors, we thank you!
 Without your contribution, this project would not be what it is today.
 We also host a community project page dedicated to [New Relic Node.js logging extensions](https://opensource.newrelic.com/projects/newrelic-node-log-extensions).

 ## License
-The New Relic Node.js loggin extensions are licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+The New Relic Node.js loggin extensions are licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) license.